casiimir/bitSketch/README.md

 # etch-a-bitSketch
-A retro style drawing app that improve the little artist inside us
+An open source project: a retro style drawing app, that improve the little artist inside us